Mona Smith, Director of Engagement

 Mona established a consulting practice in the Hudson Valley in 2009 to provide nonprofit organizations with a range of services including board and fund development as well as strategic communications.
 She has worked with the Hudson Valley Shakespeare Festival, Mark Morris Dance Group, Imani Winds, ETHEL’s Foundation for the Arts, and Issue Project Room.
 Before becoming a consultant, Mona was an arts administrator at NYC nonprofits for 18 years.
 As Executive Director of Performing Arts at CUNY/Kingsborough in Brooklyn, she developed and produced year-round performance series in three campus venues.
 She curated and produced over 600 public programs and performances annually at the Brooklyn Museum including First Saturdays, a free monthly outreach program that became a model for museums and nonprofits nationwide.
 As Director of Cultural Tourism & Events at BRIC, she produced street festivals with live entertainment on multiple stages and managed the Brooklyn Tourism Council.
 She also served as Marketing & Development Director at the Pearl Theatre Company and worked in literary management at Second Stage Theater.
 Mona is also a former newspaper reporter, a published author, a playwright and screenwriter.
 She is a member of the Dramatists Guild.

-KATRINA FOY, ADMINISTRATIVE ASSOCIATE
+KATRINA FOY, ASSOCIATE PRODUCER

 Marissa Franklin, Administrative Associate